Introduction to JTextField in Java

 }

-Swing API makes use of several classes that either include the textfields or are the varieties of the textfields.
+Swing API uses several classes that either include the textfields or are the varieties of the textfields.

 - JFormattedTextField: A JTextField subclass that gives you the authority to specify the set of legal characters that are user enterable.

-- JComboBox: This box can be edited and also provides a menu of various sets of strings to choose from.
+- JComboBox: You can edit this box and it provides a menu of various strings to choose from.

-- JSpinner: JSpinner is used to combine a formatted text field along with a couple of small buttons that enable the user to choose among the previous and the next available value.
+- JSpinner: JSpinner combines a formatted text field with a couple of small buttons that enable the user to choose between the previous and the next available value.

 Examples of JTextField in Java